A note about Service Animal (SA), Emotional Support Animal (ESA), and Therapy Animal (TA) Training

 If you decide to hire an animal trainer, please be cautious when investing in this training.
 The dog training industry is not regulated.
 No education or specialized skills are required to take your money for dog training, so be extra careful in verifying that the candidate you are considering hiring has the needed education, knowledge, and tested skills to teach the behavior chains needed in service dog work, not just certain commands or cues.

-While Respectful Communications Animal Training LLC’s lead trainer has been educated and tested on training basic behavior chains and those involving scent work, we do not currently offer Service Dog (SA) Training.
+While Respectful Communications Animal Training LLC’s lead trainer has been educated and tested on training basic behavior chains and those involving scent work, we do not currently offer Service Dog (SA) Training for tasks such as alerting to low blood sugar or oncoming seizure detection.

 We do, however, offer the AKC Canine Good Citizen training and evaluation that is required for some, but not all, Therapy Animal (TA) programs for dogs taken into hospitals, senior care homes, libraries, etc., for the emotional support benefit of others.
 The AKC Canine Good Citizen Training and evaluation for Emotional Support Animals and Therapy Animals is offered by AKC approved evaluators in our Polite Manners Program.